cs3110/vm/README.md

      bisect_ppx-ocamlbuild graphics
    opam user-setup install
    ```
-   Reboot (or logout) to get the `.profile` changes working in all new shells.
+   Logout (or reboot) to get the `.profile` changes working in all new shells.

 4. To install VS Code, run
    ```